darrendoan/SQL-employee-tracker/README.md

 - Upon starting the application, follow the prompts to perform various operations on the employee data.
 - Select an action from the provided list and follow the prompts to complete the operation.
 - Use the "Exit" option to quit the application.
+You may click this link to see it working.

+## Issues
+A few issues that I've encountered and have not been able to solve yet is the dbConfig not being recognised.
+Any tips are appreciated.

+## Future Implements
+Bug fixing right now is the priority for this app however I would like to add some front end aspects however at this moment I am not entirely sure how to implement that YET.

 ## Contributing